-For fiscal 2013, the ICP financial measures and weightings will remain the same (sales, EPS, free cash flow and ROIC or segment operating earnings).
-No awards will be earned unless EPS at least equals fiscal 2012 EPS performance.
+For fiscal 2014, the ICP financial measures and weightings will remain the same as for fiscal 2013 (sales, adjusted EPS, free cash flow and ROIC or segment operating earnings).
+No awards will be earned unless adjusted EPS at least equals fiscal 2013 adjusted EPS performance.
 Target amounts will generally be earned under our ICP if we achieve our financial goals for the year, and maximum payouts will be earned if we significantly exceed the goals.
 In determining the payout curves, the Compensation Committee considered:

-- actual fiscal 2012 performance, - · the rate of growth required to achieve our goals, and - the impact of global macroeconomic factors on the Corporation's business prospects.
+- actual fiscal 2013 performance, - the rate of growth required to achieve our goals, and - the impact of global macroeconomic factors on the Company's business prospects.